decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Core Operations

 The operations defined in this section perform the low-level cryptographic functionality of BBS Signatures.
-Those core functions MUST only be invoked by an Application Interface that comforts to the requirements outlined in (#defining-new-interfaces).
+Those core functions MUST only be invoked by an Application Interface that conform to the requirements outlined in (#defining-new-interfaces).

 The operations of this section make use of functions and sub-routines defined in [Utility Operations](#utility-operations).
 More specifically,